HIV/AIDS in Thailand: National response

 In 2004, Thailand received a third-round grant from the Global Fund to Fight AIDS, Tuberculosis and Malaria to prevent HIV/AIDS among IDUs and increase care and support for them.
 Objectives of the grant are to train peer leaders within IDU communities; create harm-reduction centers; educate health care providers, police, prison staff, and policymakers; and provide peer-based outreach, education, counseling, referral services, and HIV testing support.
 The US Government provides one-third of the Global Fund's contributions.

 Since the change of government in 2006, Thailand has reinvigorated its HIV/AIDS prevention and control efforts.
 In 2007, Thailand adopted a three-year strategic plan that focuses on scaling up HIV prevention efforts, particularly for people most likely to be exposed to HIV and for difficult-to-reach populations.
 Thus, the government continues to strive for achieving universal access to treatment.
 As of the end of 2006, 88 percent of HIV-infected people were receiving ART, according to UNAIDS.

 Early in 2007, the government announced that it would, if necessary, break patents on drugs to treat HIV.
 Thailand's Government Pharmaceutical Organization will produce the antiretroviral drug efavirenz after receiving WHO approval in 2018.
 GPO's product costs 180 baht per bottle of thirty 600 mg tablets.
 The imported version retails for more than 1,000 baht per bottle.
 GPO will devote 2.5 percent of its manufacturing capacity to make 42 million efavirenz pills in 2018, allowing it to serve export markets as well as domestic.

-Despite the efforts put into anti-HIV strategies, it is estimated that condom use remains quite low: in 2010, the Department of Disease Control (DDC) estimated that 60 percent of sexually active teenagers, more than 50 percent of MSM and 40 percent of sex workers do not regularly use condoms.